Heathcote School and Science College has a clear vision and values statement which makes it plain what we stand for:

-- To ensure that staff and pupils recognise that mental health and well being is cared for.
+To ensure that staff and pupils’ wellbeing and mental health are equally considered and supported.

 Leadership and Management

-- To reduce the projected school deficit by year end without compromising pupil experience or outcomes.
+All stakeholders are responsible and resourceful in reducing the school deficit by year end without compromising pupil experiences or outcomes.

 I have an excellent team of Senior and Middle Leaders, as well as Governors, who are committed to driving school improvement to ensure Heathcote provides you and your children with the best education both academically as well as spiritually, socially, culturally and morally.
 This will ensure that all pupils can become the best they can be and doors will be opened to them in the pathways they wish to follow after school, more important now than ever before in such an unknown world.
 In addition, my team of teachers and support staff are absolutely determined to provide the very best learning and teaching experiences in a wide variety of subjects, ensuring lessons are typically challenging and inspiring.
 This includes ensuring the very best remote learning offer to future-proof us for the years ahead.